ycherkes/OrcaSql/README.md

 =======
 OrcaSql is a parser for Microsoft SQL Server data files.
 It allows you to read SQL Server data files without the use of SQL Server.

-This solution based on existing Mark's S. Rasmussen repository https://github.com/improvedk/OrcaMDF with the following enhancements:
+This solution is based on existing Mark's S. Rasmussen repository https://github.com/improvedk/OrcaMDF with the following enhancements:

  - modern data types support (Xml, HierarchyId, Geography, Geometry, DateTime2, DateTimeOffset);
  - improved formatting of the data shown in grid;